Need help choosing the right infant formula?

 Your baby may show signs of excessive fussiness during and after feedings and appear uncomfortable, pulling her legs towards her chest.

 Your baby’s tiny tummy may need some time to adjust as it grows and matures.
-Similac Partially Broken Down Protein is our tummy-friendly and easy to digest* formula.
-Fortified with Omega-3 (DHA) & Omega-6 (ARA), it is made from 100% whey protein that is broken down into smaller pieces.
-It is designed to be easy for your baby’s little tummy to digest*.
+Similac® Partially Broken Down Protein is our tummy-friendly and easy to digest†* formula.
+Similac® Partially Broken Down Protein is made from 100% whey protein that’s already broken down into smaller pieces.
+By partially breaking down the protein, the first step in protein digestion has been started for your baby.
+It is designed to be easy for your baby’s little tummy to digest† while providing the nutrition he needs to grow and develop.†

 Please note that this is not meant to replace any information or advice from your baby’s doctor or nurse.
 Should you have any questions or concerns about your baby’s condition, contact your health care professional.